CoSEP: Collective for Socio-Spatial and Environmental Praxis

 2. Socio-Material Palette for a Just Transition

-The lab currently has 3 flagship projects:
+The lab currently has two flagship research tracks:

 1. Technoscience of Environmental Governance